Tayeb-Ahmed-TAS/CPP/Introduction of C++/Class & Object/STL/README.md

 ![Associative Containers](https://github.com/Tayeb-Ahmed-TAS/Images/blob/c71c8b5241affb39b9524078d79e88a5075a7bd1/associative.png)

 3. **Derived Containers**: These are the containers that are derived from the sequence containers.They often provide you with some better methods to deal with your data.
 They deal with real life modelling.
-Ex: `stack`, `queue`, `priority_queue`, etc. The following illustration give you the idea of how a stack works.
+Ex: `stack`, `queue`, `priority_queue`, etc.
     - Restricted access
     - Derived from sequence containers
     - Real life modelling
-    - Stack, Queue, Priority Queue
     - Stack: Last In First Out (LIFO)
     - Queue: First In First Out (FIFO)
     - Priority Queue: Elements are ordered by priority

+The following illustration give you the idea of how a stack works.

 ![Derived Containers](https://github.com/Tayeb-Ahmed-TAS/Images/blob/c71c8b5241affb39b9524078d79e88a5075a7bd1/derived.png)

+## When to use which container?

+### Sequence Containers

+1.